vicssb/vicssb/README.md

 </p>

 <p align="left">
-I have more than 29 years of experience in the Information Technology area, always working with a focus on excellence in the execution of activities.<br>
-I have extensive experience as a programmer analyst and information systems consultant, working in developments.<br>
+I have over 30 years of experience in the Information Technology field.<br> I have extensive experience as a systems analyst, programmer, information systems consultant, Machine Learning engineer and data analyst, working in development.
+CID: M24-6; M21-5
-I also have experience as a university and technical course professor in programming languages, engineering and software architecture.
-Using simple language and making analogies ensuring the full assimilation of the content by the students.<br>
-I am proactive, I have good communication skills and good interpersonal skills, in addition to great team performance.<br>
-I'm looking for a new professional opportunity where I can apply my knowledge and bring me a chance for growth and consolidation in the company.
 <br>
 </p>